prokudin/tmdcollaboration22/README.md

 Run example.nb that shows some plots.

-Mathematica exersises I and II are
+Mathematica exercises I and II are

 sivers.nb
 collins.nb